unni-krishnan-95/copy/_posts/2016-09-12-over-the-wire-natas1.md

 ?>
 ```

-Okay, so the script seems the same as level 9's, but now they are filtering the `;` and `&` command.
+Okay, so the script seems to be the same as level 9's, but now they are filtering the `;` and `&` command.

 Seems they still haven't fixed the way "key" is storing input.
-So we can exploit that the same way we did in 9, but this time just using regular expressions.
+So we can exploit this the same way we did in 9; but this time just using regular expressions.

 Let's go ahead and enter `.* /etc/natas_webpass/natas11 #` inside the query.
-By entering `.*`, we tell `grep` to search for all wildcard, while ignoring case, and match it to __etc/natas_webpass/natas11__, the `#` comments out __dictionary.txt__, preventing any errors from occurring.
+By entering `.*`, we tell `grep` to search for all, while ignoring case, and match it to __etc/natas_webpass/natas11__.
+The `#` command, comments out __dictionary.txt__, preventing any errors from occurring.

 Congrats!
 We got the password `U82q5TCMMQ9xuFoI3dYX61s7OZD9JKoK`!
 We can move on to level 11!